6" Round Fieldstone Tower Building Instructions

 Row 7 is pretty simple.
 Just glue the blocks down as the photo shows.

-7. Here's row 8, 9 and 10.
+Here's row 8, 9 and 10.
 The arrow slits are shown in blue.

 Here's a photo of the back wall.
 I added it here so you can get a good look at what blocks make up this solid area.
 It needs to be solid because a staircase will eventually go here.

-8. This part takes a lot of patience.
+This part takes a lot of patience.
 Glue the step blocks in as shown.
 You will have to hold them in place until they dry, about 5 minutes.

 Be sure the top of each step section lines up with the top of each row.
 Then glue on row 11 and mark the blocks (and step piece) as shown.
 This will remind you where not to glue for the next row.

-9. For the final levels of the tower, we'll work from the top down starting with row 16.
+For the final levels of the tower, we'll work from the top down starting with row 16.
 Glue these flat blocks together upside down, but not to the layout sheet.

 Sand the edge of an outside block to make the outside circle slightly smaller, just like we did in step 1.
 Add row 15 with the blocks upside down as the photo shows.

-10. This photo shows row 14, 13 and 12.
+This photo shows row 14, 13 and 12.

 Just glue the blocks in an alternating pattern like you have been doing.
 Also be sure that you're gluing the blocks on upside down as the photo shows.

 Let this section dry completely!
-Once dry, we will have to turn this section onto it's side to put the stairs in.
+Once dry, we will have to turn this section onto its side to put the stairs in.

 Let the steps dry completely!

-12. Lay the tower section down again (rows 15-12).
+Lay the tower section down again (rows 15-12).
 Place an alternating ring of large and small teeth around the outside of the tower.
 Here's where I screwed up.
 The teeth should have lined up perfectly, but instead there are gaps on one side.
 I was sure they lined up correctly while testing the pieces.

 This is fairly easy to fix.
 Take one of the small tooth sections and break it in half.
 This is easy to do just using your hands.